 can you indicate which brush size i should use in each step, please?

 also, in steps 3-4, you indicate to glaze first then mark the red lines, but on the text near the practice sheet you use the other order.

 @Gregg You may go for a round brush in size 3 for the initial washes.
 In a rough sheet you need to explore how it looks overall once you glaze on top of the details in later steps.
 You need to start by having a basic form ready with very pale washes first.
 Once it dries proceed with the fine details or marks in a size 0 or 1.
 Once all the details dry completely add another layer of lemon yellow on top.
 So basically, you will be sandwiching the details in between.
 Hope this helps!

 Thank you so much for sharing these very well done tutorials.
 Your work is lovely!

 @Doreen I am really glad you liked the tutorials.
 Enjoy painting in watercolors!
 Thank you for stopping by and leaving your feedback :)

-Click or touch the Sunglasses
+Click or touch the Umbrella

 Water color is like a flow of energy and life to me.
 To me it is a form of self discipline and celebration at the same time.
 Controlling the flow of water makes itself a complete guide to self discipline and focus.